NVIDIA/aistore/docs/http_api.md

 $ curl -X GET http://G/v1/cluster?what=stats
 ```

-This single command causes execution of multiple `GET ?what=stats` requests within the AIStore cluster, and results in a JSON-formatted consolidated output that contains both http proxy and storage targets request counters, as well as per-target used/available capacities.
+Execution flow for this single command causes intra-cluster broadcast whereby requesting proxy (which could be any proxy in the cluster) consolidates all  results from all other nodes in a JSON-formatted output.
+The latter contains both http proxy and storage targets request counters, per-target used/available capacities, and more.
 For example:

 ![AIStore statistics](images/ais-get-stats.png)